 Students of healthcare management have excellent earning potential.
-According to the U.S. Bureau of Labor Statistics, medical and health services managers earned an average annual salary of $81,160 in 2006.
-Senior healthcare executives with more experience and achievements can earn $200,000 or significantly more.
+The U.S. Bureau of Labor Statistics reports that medical and health services managers earned a median annual salary of $94,500 in 2015,much higher than the average median salary of $36,500..
+Career Flexibility

 The basic curriculum for a healthcare management degree addresses three principal areas:

 - Study of management theory, concepts, and skills.
 Broadly defined, all programs are expected to teach students leadership, financial management, economics, law, organizational behavior, quantitative methods, and planning.